 Choosing the right titanium material from a titanium CNC service or an individual comes with an understanding of the different available titanium types.
 There are many categories used to depict titanium material.
 In this section, we will discuss the common categories used in classifying titanium and how they link to each other.

 An alloy is a material that contains a primary metal (in this case, titanium) and other metals in a small/fixed percentage.
 The addition of other metals to titanium helps in improving its mechanical properties such as malleability.
 This is aside from the regular strength and corrosion resistance it is popular for.
 Below are some titanium alloys grades used by titanium CNC service, which you can utilize for your project.

 · Titanium Grade 5

-The grade 5 titanium alloy is the most common alloy used by titanium CNC service.
+Grade 5 titanium alloy is the most common alloy used by titanium CNC services.
 Many machinists refer to it as the “workhorse,” as it averages half the titanium demand.
 Grade 5 titanium material is strong, tough, and easily machined or fabricated.
 Consequently, it is suitable for making products sued in aerospace, sports, and marine industries.

 · Titanium Grade 9